trinhtuanvubk/handwritten-ocr/readme.md

     - No pretrained model for OCR task or handwritten dataset

 - Some issues with data:
-    - white part at the end of the image
+    - White space at the end of the image.
-    - short text without linguistic
+    - Short text lacking linguistic context.
-    - many colors
+    - Excessive use of colors.
-    - 2 lines
+    - Two lines of text.
-    - not show fully text
+    - Text not fully visible.
-    - empty images
+    - Empty images.

 - Ideas:
     - Choose a very lightweight OCR model: SVTR